gitlabhq/gitlabhq/doc/ci/README.md

 - [Git submodules](git_submodules.md) - How to run your CI jobs when Git submodules are involved
-- [Use SSH keys in your build environment](ssh_keys/README.md)
+- [Use SSH keys in your build environment](ssh_keys/README.md) and status of each CI environment running on Kubernetes
 - [Trigger pipelines through the GitLab API](triggers/README.md)
 - [Trigger pipelines on a schedule](../user/project/pipelines/schedules.md)
 - [Kubernetes clusters](../user/project/clusters/index.md) - Integrate one or
   more Kubernetes clusters to your project
+- [Deploy Boards](../user/project/deploy_boards.md) - Check the current health
+  and status of each CI/CD environment running on Kubernetes
+- [ChatOps](chatops/README.md) - Trigger CI jobs from chat, with results sent back to the channel.

 ## GitLab CI/CD for Docker